 The Girls Coding Project began in 2016 as It’s Your World!
 Develop It!
 Powered by AT&T to introduce girls to computer coding.
 It continued into the fall of 2016 and winter of 2017, and was repeated in the summer of 2017 when the United Way of Buffalo and Erie County and GM Tonawanda Engine joined the partnership.

-In 2018, The Girls Coding Project will expand to offer an Advanced level computer science training to the 75 girls who have mastered computer coding basics taught in the initial experiences, while repeating the in-demand introductory session.
+In 2018, The Girls Coding Project will expand to offer an Advanced level computer science training for girls who have mastered computer coding basics taught in the initial experiences.
 This two-tiered approach (Introductory and Advanced sessions) will add a more rigorous, real-world component.
 It’s also a complement to the STEM initiatives that are priorities for Girl Scouts.

 The Introductory Program will target urban scout groups, and high need community centers and schools.
 The Introductory Program will engage first-time attendees learning coding basics and developing apps, games, websites using programs like Alice 2.0.

 The Advanced Program girls (recruited from our previous two program years) will work on self-guided group or individual coding language learning using Code.org and other online resources.

 The Girls Coding Project will end with a Demonstration Day for families and community members to view the girls’ work.